theNorstroem/furo-ui5/hugo/content/docs/components/furo-ui5-flexible-grid.md

 ## Description

-`split-grid`
-will split your screen contents horizontally (in cols) and put them vertically (left at top) when the available space is to small.
+The furo-ui5-flexible-grid will split your screen contents horizontally (in cols) and put them vertically (left at top) when the available space is to small.

 ```html
  <!-- a simple layout manager with two columns  -->